-We provide scholarships and fellowships to talented students of the Royal College of Music (RCM), and the Purcell School, and fund an annual memorial concert at the RCM for our founders Peter Mills and Rod Williams.
+We provide scholarships and fellowships to talented students of the Royal College of Music, Royal Academy of Music and the Purcell School, and fund an annual memorial concert at the RCM for our founders Peter Mills and Rod Williams.

 Samuel's recent operatic experience includes The Younger Gentleman in Exposition of a Picture by Stephen Oliver for Buxton Festival, Aeneas (RAO), Zareskty/Captain in Eugene Onegin (RAO), L'horloge comtoise/Le chat in L'enfant et les sortileges at the Barbican.
 Other operatic experience includes Masino in La vera costanza (RAO), Nardo (cover) in La finta giardiniera, Storm Wind (cover) in Rimksy-Korsakov’s Kaschei the Deathless, and Commercial/Legal Councillors (covers) in Intermezzo all for Buxton Festival Opera.

 Samuel is also an experienced oratorio soloist and recitalist.
 He is supported by the Mills Williams Award and the Norman McCann Prize.Open website

 Maksim Štšura is a London-based Estonian pianist and composer who has performed as a soloist and chamber musician in prestigious venues including the Cadogan Hall, Elgar Room, St James Piccadilly Church and St Martin-in-the-Fields.
 He has been studying at the Royal College of Music for a Master of Music degree and on the Artist Diploma course with Gordon Fergus-Thompson.